 ROLE OF ADJUVANTS IN VACCINES & ANTIBODY PRODUCTION

 Three main types of vaccine are generally employed: i) live-attenuated vaccines, ii) inactivated vaccines that are heat- or chemically- killed microorganisms and iii) sub-unit vaccines that are made from components of the pathogen such as proteins, peptides or genetic materials.
 Immunization or vaccines induce pathogen-specific adaptive immunity by generating memory cells against a specific pathogen [2].
 Any vaccine consists of a specific antigenic part of the pathogen, that will instigate a T and B lymphocytes response with production of memory cells.
 Following administration, the antigen is taken up and presented by APCs as peptide/MHC protein class I or II complexes which binds the T cell Receptors (TcR) of T Helper cells CD8+ (Th1) and CD4+ (Th2) respectively.
 Under the priming by APC through secretion of cytokines, T helper cells differentiate into two major sub-types: Th1 and Th2 cells.
 IL-2 and IL-12 promote Th1 differentiation leading to INF-g, TNF-a and IgG2a release and proliferation of cytotoxic CD8+ T cells.
 This is the “cellular response” that fights intracellular pathogens.
-IL-1and IL-18 induce Th2 differentiation leading to secretion of IL-4, -5, -6, -10 and -13 and proliferation of antibody secreting B-cell: this is the “humoral response” that protects the organism against extracellular pathogens.
+IL-1b and IL-18 induce Th2 differentiation leading to secretion of IL-4, -5, -6, -10 and -13 and proliferation of antibody secreting B-cell: this is the “humoral response” that protects the organism against extracellular pathogens.
 The immune response induced by antigenic or genetic immunization can thus generally be distinguished by these two different responses: Th1 vs Th2.

 Successful vaccines for certain pathogens will likely require enhanced immune responses including Th1-cellular-mediated immunity or a more robust Th2-humoral response.

 For antibody production, a strong Th2 response will be preferred.
 The quality of the vaccine-induced immune response or level of antibody production will depend on several factors including, the route, number and timing of administrations, the nature of the antigen and the quality of antigen presentation.
 This whole process is facilitated by the adjuvants.
 Indeed, adjuvants allow to overcome the poorly immunogenic properties of most protein, peptide and DNA vaccines (lacking natural immune triggers) or the induction of inappropriate immune responses.
-Thus adjuvants can be used to (1) enhance the immune response, (2) orient the immune response through modulation of the Th1/Th2 balance and (3) reduce the amount of antigen needed and the number of injections required to induce protection (antigen-dose sparing).

 HOW ADJUVANTS WORK?